uploadcare/ngx-uploadcare-widget/README.md

 ## Usage

+The basic wrapper usage scenario can be described in four steps.

-Import the component,
+### Step 1.
+Import the component

 ```typescript
 import { UcWidgetComponent } from 'ngx-uploadcare-widget';
 ```

-Add the component to your module,
+### Step 2.
+Add the component to your module

 ```typescript
 @NgModule({